On the Relation between Realizable and Nonrealizable Cases of the Sequence Prediction Problem: Sequence Prediction Problems

 {\bf Problem 2} (non-realizable case).
 Given a set of process measures (predictors) $\C$, find a process measure $\rho$ such that $\rho$ predicts in total variation (in expected average KL divergence) every measure $\nu\in\mathcal P$ such that there is $\mu\in\C$ which predicts (in the same sense) $\nu$.

-While Problem~2 is already quite general, it does not yet address what can be called the fully agnostic case: if nothing at all is known about the process $\nu$ generating the data, it means that there may be no $\mu\in\C$ such that $\mu$ predicts $\nu$, and then, even if we have a solution $\rho$ to the Problem~2, we still do not know what the performance of $\rho$ on $\nu$ is going to be, compared to the performance of the predictors from $\C$.
-To address the fully agnostic case, we have to introduce the notion of loss.
+While Problem~2 is already quite general, it does not yet address what can be called the fully agnostic case: if nothing at all is known about the process $\nu$ generating the data, it means that there may be no $\mu\in\C$ such that $\mu$ predicts $\nu$, and then, even if we have a solution $\rho$ to the Problem~2, we still do not know what the performance of $\rho$ is going to be on the data generated by $\nu$, compared to the performance of the predictors from $\C$.
+To address this fully agnostic case we have to introduce the notion of loss.

 \begin{definition} Introduce the almost sure total variation loss of $\rho$ with respect to~$\mu$

 and the asymptotic KL loss

 \end{definition}